Emotion in Paintings - What Does That Mean?

 War Art - Aftermath

-feelings paintings = next to K
+paintings with emotion- next to K

 Your interpretation